drivetest721/US-Bank-Statement/us-bank-gl-processor/README.md

 ## Notes

 - This is a frontend-only application.
 No backend functionality is implemented yet.
-- For demonstration purposes, the application uses a sample Excel file (`DetailedStatement_april.xlsx`) for the output display.
+- For demonstration purposes, the application generates a sample Excel file with hardcoded data when the download button is clicked.